kquan/card-wars-almanac/README.md

 * Complete crafting list
 * Level drops

-This library can then be used for reference or other purposes
+This library can then be used for reference or perhaps some other interesting purposes that you can think of

 Credits & Contact
 =================